robertvanoverbeek/AirflowTutorial/README.md

 * Thanks to the ease of use data engineers and data scientists do not waste much time on DevOps.

 ### 3. Setting up the Airflow environment in Google Cloud Platform (GCP)
 We will set up an Airflow environment in Google Cloud.
-Google has integrated Airflow in its offering Cloud Composer, with which setting up an Airflow environment is just a small number of clicks away.
+Google has integrated Airflow in its service Cloud Composer, with which setting up an Airflow environment is just a small number of clicks away.
 In addition GCP comes with a free $300,- trial credit per google account (Gmail account) for a one year period.

 If you already have a Google account, or once you have set it up, launch your Google cloud console (https://console.cloud.google.com) and navigate to 'Composer' via the 'hamburger' icon in the top left corner.
 You will then see the options as displayed in figure 2:

 <img src="https://github.com/robertvanoverbeek/AirflowTutorial/blob/master/images/ComposerMenu.PNG" width="774" height="265">
 <sup>figure 2.
 Composer Menu</sup>
 <br/>
-One note beforehand: in figure 2 you also see a delete button with which you can delete the environment after usage in order to avoid unnecessary costs!
+One note beforehand: in figure 2 you also see a delete button to delete the environment after usage in order to avoid unnecessary costs!

 To create an environment:
 * You may tick the box beta features to be able to use the latest functionalities;